igrek51/nuclear/README.md

 ```console
 sample-app --bash-autocomplete "sample-app --he"
 ```

+### How does auto-completion work?
+1. While typing a command in `bash`, you hit `Tab` key. (`your-app.py cmd[TAB]`)
+2. `bash` looks for an autocompletion script in `/etc/bash_completion.d/`.
+There should be a script installed for your command after running `--bash-install` on your application.
+So when it's found, this script is called by bash.
+3. The autocompletion script redirects to your application, running it with `--bash-autocomplete` option, namely script runs `your-app.py --bash-autocomplete "cmd"`, asking it for returning the most relevant command proposals.
+Notice that in that manner, the autocompletion algorithm is being run always in up-to-date version.
+4. `your-app.py` has `--bash-autocomplete` option enabled by default so it starts to analyze which keyword from your CLI definition is the most relevant to the currently typed word (`cmd`).
+5. `your-app.py` returns a list of proposals to the `bash`.
+6. `bash` shows you these results.
+If there's only one matching proposal, the currently typed word is automatically filled.

 ## Auto-generated help
 `cliglue` auto-generates help and usage output based on the defined CLI rules.